CyVerse-learning-materials/SciApps_guide/step1.rst

 - Sample datasets are available under the ‘public’ tab.
 These datasets are placed on the computing system for reducing data transfers and should be used whenever possible for building workflows
 - More CyVerse sample datasets are available under the ‘shared’ tab (CyVerse credentials required).
 From there, sample datasets for most apps are available under ‘iplantcollaborative/example_data’

-*Large datasets*

-- SciApps is designed to process massive amount of data locally for minimizing cross-sites data transfer
-- Existing workflows are built for execution on the CSHL computing system so it is not suitable to process large amount of data (>2 GB or many files) stored remotely (e.g. in the CyVerse Data Store)

 ----